Abibubble/icecapades/README.md

 4. Safari
     * All tested and working correctly.

-#### Tablet

-1. Safari
-    * All tested and working correctly.

-#### Mobile Devices

-1. Google Chrome
-    * All tested and working correctly.

-2. Safari
-    * All tested and working correctly.

-3. Samsung Internet
-    * All tested and working correctly.

 ### Further Testing

 The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
 It was not tested on Internet Explorer, as it has been depreciated and is not recommended for use.
 The website was viewed on a variety of devices, including: